hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

 # External references

+- [Doctest introduction](http://pythontesting.net/framework/doctest/doctest-introduction/) is a tutorial about `pydoc` package to do unit test.
-- [Pytest introduction](http://pythontesting.net/framework/pytest/pytest-introduction/#no_boilerplate) is about Python `unittest` module.
+- [Pytest introduction](http://pythontesting.net/framework/pytest/pytest-introduction/#no_boilerplate) is a tutorial about `unittest` module to to unit test
-- [Nose introduction](http://pythontesting.net/framework/nose/nose-introduction/#example) is about Python `nose` package for unit test.
+- [Nose introduction](http://pythontesting.net/framework/nose/nose-introduction/#example) is a tutorial `nose` package for unit test.